Close

 Lower Body Lift Sydney

 A Belt Lipectomy is an operation designed to remove rolls of excess skin and the associated fat in the lower back, flanks, and abdominal region.
 It also lifts the buttock and pubic regions.
-A Belt Lipectomy combines two operations: a Buttock Lift and a Tummy Tuck (Abdominoplasty), which consists of one continuous circumferential scar contained within the belt line.
+A Belt Lipectomy combines two operations: a Buttock Lift and a Tummy Tuck (Abdominoplasty), which results in one continuous circumferential scar contained within the belt line.

-Men and women who have undergone significant weight loss, will often be left with excess skin, and associated fatty tissue along the buttocks, flanks and abdominal.
-The primary problem associated with excess skin, is largely functional, with aesthetics being a secondary concern.
-Therefore, a Belt Lipectomy essentially tailors this area by removing the excess skin creating far more functional and aesthetic contours – helping to create firmer buttocks, scooped in waistline, a lifted pubic region and tighter abdominal wall.
+Men and women who have undergone significant weight loss will often be left with excess skin and associated fatty tissue along the buttocks, flanks, and abdominal.
+The primary issue associated with excess skin is largely functional, with aesthetics being a secondary concern.
+Therefore, a Belt Lipectomy essentially reconstructs this area by removing the excess skin creating far more functional and aesthetic form – helping to create lifted buttocks, lifted pubic region, and tighter midsection.

 BELT LIPECTOMY AND ITS OTHER TERMS